 Manage Your Site and Users

-To have your Ideas site set up, please contact your Rally Sales Representative.
+To have your Ideas site set up, please contact your CA Agile Central Sales Representative.
 If you are unsure of who to contact, please Contact Support for assistance.

-If you have Rally Idea Manager administrator privileges, you can manage users and change settings for your site.
+If you have CA Agile Central Idea Manager administrator privileges, you can manage users and change settings for your sites.

 Set up your site features

-Administrators set up and manage your Rally Idea Manager site.
+Administrators set up and manage your CA Agile Central Idea Manager site.
 Click the Setup tab, which defaults to the Site tab.
 The Site tab has seven pages:

 The Info page contains basic information about your site, including site's title, meta keywords and descriptions, and the Vanity URL.
 Use the Vanity URL field if you wish to use your own URL for your site.